araujo88/teapot/README.md

 # teapot

-A simple multi-threaded web server in C++
+A simple and lightweight multi-threaded web framework in C++.

 ## Getting started